 Third Party Custody in Wisconsin

 Third party custody is a form of custody in which neither one of the biological parents is awarded custody of the child.
-Usually when this happens it is due to one of the following two reasons: the parents don't want custody or they are incapable of properly caring for the child.
-Another name for this type of arrangement is grandparents custody as many times it is the grandparents of child who are requests temporary custody of their grandchild to help their adult child.
+Usually, when this happens it's because of one of the following two reasons: the parents don't want custody or they are incapable of properly caring for the child.
+When a third party is gets custody it is called guardianship.
+To get guardianship, you begin the process by filing out the guardianship forms.